ingrammicro-xvantage/xi-sdk-csharp/README.md

-# xi.sdk.resellers - the C# library for the XI Sdk Resellers
+# xi.sdk.resellers - the C# library for the XI SDK Resellers

 For Resellers.
 Who are looking to Innovate with Ingram Micro's API SolutionsAutomate your eCommerce with our offering of APIs and Webhooks to create a seamless experience for your customers.